 MIS- One comprehensive report will be available for all BC’s , plus individual reports BC wise.
 Filter as per date, zone, state, area, branch and status will be available.

 Update to SFTP: Once claim has cleared QC + Outstanding amount for the same claim has been updated- the file should appear in this folder for direct upload to Bank SFTP.
 This will be segregated BC wise.

+Bank Relogin – (Separate TAB under update to SFTP) Once Bank Relogin is QC cleared - the file should appear in this folder for direct upload to Bank SFTP.
+This will be segregated BC wise.

+For all BC only relogin files has to be downloaded (Except YBL Bajaj&Max)

+For YBL Bajaj&Max full set of docs has to be downloaded (Old + Relogin files).

+MIS Report:

+SR No – System has to create / tag a unique ID to each claim that login.

+SR No is a combination of bank Name, Month&Year of claim Login(mmyy), Number series.

+Number series need to be revised every month, it has to restart from “0001”